imf4isal/batch-rename/README.md

 I was watching lectures this morning while my flatmates were asleep.
 My headphones weren’t working, so I had to keep the volume low and rely on subtitles.

 Luckily, the lectures had subtitles— but my player didn’t support the subtitle extension format.
+There were more than 50 files.
 After updating a couple of file extension manually, I thought, why not write a script for it?

 And here it is.